If you ran across OnlineFlexJob on the job boards you are probably wondering if it’s legit or not.

 I laid out some points on why I find OnlineFlexJob to be on the sketchy side and is a rehash of MyFlexJob.

-I felt that they were not transparent, it’s not a job, they say it’s free, but in order to get certified you have to pay this $25 fee to complete your first offer, you do not get your money back because the payout threshold is $30 and you would have to find other means to make an additional 5 credits, the testimonials doesn’t seem genuine along with OFJ never ever deleting your info ever.
+I felt that they were not transparent, it’s not a job, they say it’s free, but in order to get certified you have to pay this $25 fee to complete your first offer, you do not get your money back because the payout threshold is $30 and you would have to find other means to make an additional 5 credits, the testimonials don’t seem genuine along with OFJ never ever deleting your info ever.

 Also, it’s always a good idea to dig deep and do your research when you find anything that you’re interested in.

-Even job boards explain on their own websites about fake jobs, scams and other sketchy schemes going on.
+Even job boards explain on their own websites about fake jobs, scams, and other sketchy schemes going on.

-If you’re looking for a way to make money from home, you may want to check out here and see if any of these that I listed fit your needs.
+If you’re looking for a way to make money from home, you may want to check out here and see if any of these that I listed to fit your needs.

-If you have any questions or comments about OnlineFlexJob, please don’t hesitate to let me know below, thanks!
+If you have any questions or comments about OnlineFlexJob, please don’t hesitate to let me know below.
+Thanks!